ExyDoge/Extract-selectors-name/readme.md

 4. ===Requirement for the selector===
     1. The selector must point to a single entity.
     2. The entity must have a custom name.(You can't do this with a dropped item.)
-    3. The max stored length of the name is 50.